loopholelabs/frpc-go/README.md

 fRPC currently does not support the following features, though they are actively being worked on:

-- Streaming Messages between the client and server
 - `OneOf` Message Types

 Example `Proto3` files can be found [here](/examples).